Counter-Strike (video game): Post-release

 The retail version included new content, such as three additional weapons designed by Minh Le and updated player models provided by Valve.
 Maverick Developments created a training map for the retail edition.
 On November 9, 2000, Valve announced that the retail version had gone gold, and the mod version was released shortly after.
 It was launched under the name Half-Life: Counter-Strike because according to Jess Cliffe, the game did not have a strong identity.
 After launch, Valve continued releasing updates.
 Version 1.1 implemented a new spectator mode, version 1.3 introduced voice chat, and version 1.4 added anti-cheat measures.
 Counter-Strike 1.5, released on June 12, 2002, was the last update before transitioning to Steam.

 In October 2002, it was stated that Counter-Strike 1.6 would initially be distributed via Steam, with a beta test preceding its official release.
 Public beta testing was originally set to begin in mid-November, but the launch was first postponed to mid-December before finally starting on January 16, 2003.
 On the same day, due to overwhelming demand, further beta admissions were quickly suspended as Steam's servers ran out of bandwidth.
 It was available to the public once again in July 2003.
 Along with the beta release, Valve and Plantronics announced a blue-and-gold-colored Counter-Strike headset based on Plantronics' DSP-500 headset.
 The headset had an adjustable microphone boom, a built-in volume control, and was usable with a USB port rather than a sound card.

 During the beta phase, the game underwent multiple updates, introducing new weapons and a completely redesigned interface based on Valve's VGUI2 technology.
 Additionally, the official bot, developed by Turtle Rock Studios for Counter-Strike: Condition Zero, was publicly tested within Counter-Strike 1.6 from June 5.
 After more than six months of public testing, the beta phase concluded on September 9, 2003.
 The final release of Counter-Strike 1.6 was initially scheduled for the following day, but last-minute changes to the Steam network caused a brief delay.
 The final version, along with the Steam client, was officially launched on September 12, 2003.

 Following release, advertisements were brought to Counter-Strike.
 They were removed after the game was converted to the SteamPipe content delivery system.
 Plans for Counter-Strike 1.7—which aimed to merge the player bases of Counter-Strike and Condition Zero—were never realized.
-In January 2013, Valve ported Counter-Strike onto OS X and Linux.
-It is the third Valve game to be ported to Linux, after Counter-Strike: Source and Team Fortress 2.
+In February 2013, Valve ported Counter-Strike onto OS X and Linux.
+It is the second Valve game to be ported to Linux, after Team Fortress 2.